-Figure 2 Pythagorean property of measurement error.
+Figure 1.2 Pythagorean property of measurement error

 To illustrate this relationship, let's say that a person commutes to work by car.
 She uses the car's trip odometer to measure the distance traveled.
-After many trips to work she observes an average reading of 24.3 miles.
-Due to changes in traffic, weather, and other conditions, each trip results in a slightly different odometer reading, from which she estimates that the SE is about .4 miles.
+After many trips to work, she observes an average reading of 24.3 miles.
+Due to changes in traffic, weather, and other conditions, each trip results in a slightly different odometer reading, from which she estimates that the SE is approximately 0.4 miles.
 If A represents the distance measured on any given trip, we can write

-$A = 24.3 \pm .4$ miles.
+$$4 = 24.3 \pm 0.4$$ miles

-This does not mean that every trip varies by .4 miles, rather it means that for such trips odometer readings average about 24.3 miles and vary by about .4 miles, or so.
+This does not mean that every trip varies by 0.4 miles; rather, it means that for such trips, odometer readings are approximately 24.3 miles and vary by about 0.4 miles, on the average.